nvim-neorg/neorg/README.md

 ### `lazy.nvim`

-In order to install Neorg via `lazy.nvim`, you must take a few extra steps - this is because `luarocks` is a critical compontent for Neorg to function.
+In order to install Neorg via `lazy.nvim`, you must take a few extra steps - this is because `luarocks` is a critical component for Neorg to function.
 See [this blog](https://vhyrro.github.io/posts/neorg-and-luarocks/) for more information.

 > [!IMPORTANT]